Lakeport State Park: History

 Lakeport State Park was established in 1938 as Port Huron State Park within one mile of the existing Saint Clair (County) State Park (now Burtchville Township Park) north of Lakeport.
 Land acquisition continued into the 1940s and after a 1946 appropriation of $85,000 for initial improvements, the park (today's North Unit) was officially opened to users in 1947 as Lakeport State Park.
 (Saint Clair State Park was turned over to Saint Clair County in 1946 due to its proximity to the new state park less than a mile to the south and its small, 17-acre size.)
 The South Unit was formerly a United Auto Workers retreat, where in 1962, the Port Huron Statement was completed and announced.
-Approval by the State Conservation Commission to acquire the 200-acre tract for $250,000 was approved on December 3, 1965 with a transfer date for the Michigan DNR to take control of the land the following June 15.
+Approval by the State Conservation Commission to acquire the 200-acre tract for $250,000 was approved on December 3, 1965, with a transfer date for the Michigan DNR to take control of the land the following June 15.

 Activities and amenities

 The park offers swimming, picnicking, playground, camp store, and campgrounds.
-The park's day-use area is closed Labor Day through Memorial Day.